decert-me/rareskills-solana-course/src/en/chapter_29.md

 Here, the “owner” is BPFLoaderUpgradeable111…111, which is the owner of all Solana programs.

-Now let’s run solana program show 6Ye7CgrwJxH3b4EeWKh54NM8e6ZekPcqREgkrn7Yy3Tg, where 6Ye7...y3TG is the address of our program:
+Now let’s run `solana program show 6Ye7CgrwJxH3b4EeWKh54NM8e6ZekPcqREgkrn7Yy3Tg`, where `6Ye7...y3TG` is the address of our program:

 ![solana program show](https://static.wixstatic.com/media/935a00_b6ad9392e391401ab078a25f438bf5b1~mv2.png/v1/fill/w_740,h_139,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_b6ad9392e391401ab078a25f438bf5b1~mv2.png)

-In the green box above, we see our wallet address — the one used to deploy the program and what we printed out earlier with solana address:
+In the green box above, we see our wallet address — the one used to deploy the program and what we printed out earlier with `solana address`:

 ![showing our address in the CLI again](https://static.wixstatic.com/media/935a00_6647b07f8ae446b780eff0f4dc63cbda~mv2.png/v1/fill/w_740,h_63,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_6647b07f8ae446b780eff0f4dc63cbda~mv2.png)